 Higher Level Leaving Cert Economics Revision Day 2019

 We host two Preparation Days in Leaving Cert Economics in 2019, in DCU Dublin and UCC Cork.
-For 2019, we have moved our traditional January dates to March.
+For 2019, we have moved our traditional January dates to March and April.
+Dates have been put back to the end of March and early April to facilitate Irish as the orals are before Easter.

 Our Leaving Cert Economics Revision package consists of a complete one-day Preparation Day of lectures, along with the book ‘Economics Now’ and access to updates on Edmodo from the lecture day to the exam.